Potato Head¶

 Potato Head is considered a core/utility crate to both opsml and scouter, providing essential rust and python components for building agentic workflows.
 At the current moment, only crates are published, which are then used in both opsml and scouter to provide user-friendly python interfaces.
 The documentation contained in this repository is meant to help you understand the core concepts of potatohead and how to use it within Opsml and Scouter.

-While Potato Head provides functionality for the basics of interacting with LLMs (standard prompts, content generation, embeddings, Agents, simple Workflows), it is not meant to be a full fledged agent framework or drop-in replacement for more feature-rich libraries like Pydantic AI or Google ADK.
-Instead, Potato Head was originally built to enable developers to standardize some parts of their LLM workflows:
+While Potato Head provides functionality for the basics of interacting with LLMs (standard prompts, content generation, embeddings, Agents, simple Workflows), it is not a full fledged agent framework or drop-in replacement for more feature-rich libraries like Pydantic AI or Google ADK.
+Instead, Potato Head was originally built to enable developers to standardize some parts of their LLM workflows and cleanly translate python-defined LLM workflows into low-latency Rust implementations for on-line evaluation.

 To get your potato to talk, you first need to create a Prompt.
 It's gotta have something to say, right?